Alf Pike: Playing career

 He played two years of junior hockey with the Winnipeg Monarchs of the Manitoba Junior Hockey League (MJHL).
 In 1936–37, his second campaign with the team, he centered the top forward line as the Monarchs captured both the league title and Memorial Cup.

 After immediately signing a contract with Patrick's franchise in 1937, he spent two years with the New York Rovers, the Rangers' minor league affiliate in the Eastern Amateur Hockey League that shared Madison Square Garden III with the parent club.
 He was the team captain when the Rovers won the EAHL crown in 1938–39.
 He also made two appearances with the Philadelphia Ramblers of the International-American Hockey League (IAHL) that same season.

 As a rookie with the Rangers in 1939–40, he was the center on the third forward line with Dutch Hiller and Clint Smith.
-Pike contributed two key goals in the 1940 Stanley Cup Finals.
-He scored the winner in overtime of Game 1, and tallied again midway through the third period of Game 6 to tie the match at 2–2 and eventually extend it beyond regulation.
+Pike contributed two key goals in the 1940 Stanley Cup Final.
+He scored the winner in overtime of game one, and tallied again midway through the third period of game six to tie the match at 2–2 and eventually extend it beyond regulation.
 Bryan Hextall's goal in the extra period clinched the Stanley Cup Championship for the Rangers.

 His most productive season was in 1941–42 with 27 points (8 goals, 19 assists).
 He was converted into a defenseman the following year.
 His hockey career was put on hold between 1943 and 1945 when he was stationed with the Royal Canadian Air Force in his hometown during World War II.
 He played two more seasons with the Rangers, the final one as a left winger in 1946–47, becoming one of the very few individuals in professional hockey history to play three different positions.
 His final NHL totals were 119 points (42 goals, 77 assists) in 234 games.

 He appeared in a handful of matches with the Winnipeg Nationals in 1948 and 1949 before ending his playing career.